 The term bokeh originates from the Japanese word “boke”, which means haze or fuzziness.

 Bokeh is pronounced “boh-keh”.
 Some people pronounce it “bo-kay” or even “bo-kah”.
 It’s one of those words where there’s no agreement on the pronunciation.
-However, no matter how you pronounce bokeh, everyone agrees that bokeh in an image is beautiful!
+I’ve actually had several emails from people telling me how to pronounce it and they all offer a different pronunciation.

 PS: This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission.
 Thanks!